quacksouls/lyf/doc/hello/main.md

 # The `main()` function

-You might also have noticed that Bitburner executes your script `hello.js` starting from the line
+Bitburner executes your script `hello.js` starting from the line

 ```js
 export async function main(ns) {